 3. Ditch the antibacterial soap.
 There is really no need to use antibacterial soaps and like agents.
 A healthy amount of bacteria on our skin also help to build a stronger microbiome (or the world of microorganisms that we are all host to).

-Studies show that a more diverse microbiome helps to protect us against disease by boosting our immune system.
-Use natural cleaners like oregano essential oil or thieves essential oil.
-Natural soap like Young Living Thieves Soap or Dr. Bronner’s is great.
-If you get Young Living membership you can get 24% off any purchases plus other benefits!
+4. Studies show that a more diverse microbiome helps to protect us against disease by boosting our immune system.
+Use natural cleaners for your home.

-4. Get a filter for your showerhead and drinking water.
+5. Get a filter for your shower head and drinking water.
 Yes, you read that right.
 Our skin is the largest organ in our body and it absorbs many things that come in contact with it.
 This includes the water that we shower with.

 In order to avoid excess exposure to chlorine from the water, get a shower filter to avoid further damage to your thyroid and hormonal health.
 Filtering your drinking water from toxins is also important.
 Use a reverse osmosis filter or a berkey filter.